-At this time of year when the cold and flu season is at its peak, my children usually take turns to bring home a few rounds of sicknesses from school.
-Last week it was my daughter who came home with high fever and coughs.
+During this time of year, when the cold and flu season is at its peak, my children usually take turns bringing home a few rounds of sicknesses from school.
+Last weekend, we caught a cold while traveling back from Utah, and our whole family came down with fevers and coughs.

-She didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for her.
-It is the most comforting Japanese cold remedy that I depend on to tackle the weak stomach.
+We didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for the family.
+It is the Japanese cold remedy I rely on most to soothe a weak stomach.

-Rice Porridge, or we call it Okayu (お粥), is a simple dish made with rice and water.
-The rice is simmered in a pot with water until the mixture disintegrates.
-As the rice is tender soft and easily digestible, it is known as a healing food in Japan.
-We usually serve Okayu to people who are recovering from sickness, the elderly, or babies.
+Rice Porridge, or as we call it, okayu (お粥), is a simple dish made with rice and water.
+The rice is simmered in a pot with water until it disintegrates.
+Because the rice is tender, soft, and easily digestible, it is considered a healing food in Japan.
+We typically serve okayu to people who are recovering from sickness, the elderly, or babies.

-Contrary to that, the Japanese don’t eat porridge as frequently as the Chinese do as a regular meal.
-In the case of Okayu, it is served specifically as a healing food – to soothe the body and to restore energy.
-You’ll find the toppings rather simple so the meal itself is light and mild tasting.
+In contrast, the Japanese don’t consume porridge as frequently as the Chinese do for regular meals.
+Okayu, in particular, is served as a healing food, meant to soothe the body and restore energy.
+The toppings are kept simple, resulting in a light and mild-tasting meal.

 How to Make Japanese Rice Porridge

 - Optional toppings: chopped green onion/scallion, salted salmon, egg, kimchi, shredded nori, or pickled plum (umeboshi)

 - Adjust water ratio for desired consistency.
 For this recipe, I use a 1:5 rice-to-water ratio to yield a thicker consistency.
 We refer to this ratio as zen-gayu (全粥).
 You could add more water for a lighter porridge.
 There is even a whole range of rice-to-water ratios that the Japanese follow, and each one comes with a specific name.
 You could read more on this in the Recipe Note below.